Leo-Poon-Lab/VOC-SNPs-checking/README.md

 ---

-The repository hosts the R scripts
+The repository hosts the R scripts for checking the number of lineage defining SNPs appeared in the input genomes.

 Base on the constellations of mutations for the SARS-CoV-2 virus shared by [ CoV-lineages](https://github.com/cov-lineages/constellations).